This property determines whether selected elements in the HTML

 the items on the PDF page using the GetTagIDs and the GetTagRects methods.

-Note that only HTML elements which have an actual visual
+Only HTML elements which have a visual representation can be

 <p id="p1" style="abcpdf-tag-visible: true">Gallia

 However for the Gecko engine it is generally also a good idea to